quickgrid/tensorflow-yolov4-tflite/README.md

 ### Issue with dynamic graph

 This is an error from converted tflite model.
 I fixed it previously, but no longer working.
-Probably has to do with `None` in batch size.
+One probable(need to check) reason is the model was trained in a different resolution say for example 608x608 in training `*.cfg`, but when converting to saved model it was asked to use `416` or `320`.

 An important note, https://github.com/hunglc007/tensorflow-yolov4-tflite/issues/128.